-DBRS Ratings GmbH (DBRS Morningstar) confirmed the ratings of Unión de Créditos Inmobiliarios, E.F.C (UCI or the entity), including the ‘A’ (Low) Long-Term Issuer Rating of and the R-1 (low) Short-Term Issuer Rating.
+DBRS Ratings GmbH (DBRS Morningstar) confirmed the ratings of Unión de Créditos Inmobiliarios, E.F.C (UCI or the entity), including the ‘A’ (Low) Long-Term Issuer Rating and the R-1 (low) Short-Term Issuer Rating.
 The trend on all ratings is Stable.
 The rating action follows the confirmation of the ratings of Banco Santander SA (Santander).
 UCI is a specialised mortgage lender in Spain and Portugal, and a 50:50 Joint Venture (JV) between Banco Santander S.A (Santander) and BNP Paribas Group (BNPP).

 KEY RATING CONSIDERATIONS